LoganMcGloine/Prisoners-dilemma-genetic-algorithm/README.md

  4) reproduce taking attributes from both parents and having a small chance of mutation
  5) restart at 2 with new poputations for x generations

+The Member.java class produces a object in which is a member of the population with a randomly generated gene.

+The GA.java class contains the code to perform steps 1-4.

+The main.java class orginizes the step by step process allowing for custom run experiments.